The Middle Way: Grow Without Fixing Yourself

 So how do we live inside this split?
 Here’s what it looks like for me.

-Let’s say something shifts unexpectedly in my life, or in my business, and that old fear and uncertainty creeps in.
-Maybe my belly tightens.
-Then my mind starts up with old narratives: If I don’t take control, something bad will happen.
-I’ll lose business.
-Fall behind.
-Maybe end up homeless living in my car.
-As Michel de Montaigne hilariously put it: “My life has been full of terrible misfortunes most of which never happened.”
+Let’s say something shifts unexpectedly in my life or business—and that old fear and uncertainty creeps in.
+Maybe my gut tightens.
+Then the mind starts up with its old narratives: If you don’t take control, something bad will happen.
+The work will dry up and you’ll end up living out of your car!

-And losing that inner spark doesn’t feel true either.
+Losing that inner spark doesn’t feel true either.

 The Middle Way: Wu Wei, Flow, and the Inner GPS